-This Environmental Management Plan (EMP) serves as a guideline document for the operational phase of the newly created single residential erven on former Erf 1486, Vermont, Hermanus, Overstrand Municipality.
+This Environmental Management Plan (EMP) serves as a guideline document for the operational phase of the newly created single residential dwelling and access road on a Portion of Portion 126 of the Farm 559, Hangklip, Caledon RD.

 This EMP describes mitigation measures and is prescriptive, identifying specific individuals or organisations responsible for undertaking specific tasks during the operation and decommissioning phase of the development, with the aim to ensure that potential impacts on the environment during operation are minimised and / or avoided.
 The EMP is an open-ended document and may require updating from time to time and as the activities evolve on site.
 This EMP has been compiled as part of the Basic Assessment process and once approved by the Competent Authority, is legally binding.